0BAB1/ZynQ-Tutorial-Series/8 Python to FPGA/README.md

 See you on the other side !

-## General Ressources
+## General resources

 > [!IMPORTANT]
-> Notebooks also contains context-dependant ressources to explore and understand important topics.
+> Notebooks also contains context-dependant resources to explore and understand important topics.

-If you want to truly understand what you are doing and become proficient in engineering, these ressources are your go-to.
+If you want to truly understand what you are doing and become proficient in engineering, these resources are your go-to.

-I personnally used ALL of these ressources, so I will anotate some tips with each one so you don't have to waste time on less valuable knowledge.
+I personnally used ALL of these resources, so I will anotate some tips with each one so you don't have to waste time on less valuable knowledge.

 | Resource name                                   | Link                                                                                                    | Comment                                                                                                                                                                                                                                       |
 | ----------------------------------------------- | ------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |